evoss808/tmucronatum/README.md

        author="Harvard Univerity Herbarium"
        region="483,249,2414,2716">

-The Montezuma cypress is native to Mexico and Guatemala, though there are a few stands in Cameron and Hidalgo counties in Texas.
+The Montezuma cypress is native to Mexico and Guatemala, though there are a few stands in southern Texas.
 As a riparian tree, it favours upland riversides, but may also be found near springs and marshes.
 When not growing in pure stands, it is commonly found with <span eid="Q163025">*Platanus</span> , <span eid="Q25356">Populus</span>, <span eid="Q36050">Salix*</span>, and <span eid="Q290354">*Inga*</span> species.
 The oldest known specimens in Mexico have been documented in the rain shadow of the Sierra Madre Oriental near Rio Verde, San Luis Potosí.
 Montezuma cypress over 1000 years old grace the banks of the stream channels that run through mesquite grassland.[^ref3]

 <param ve-map
 	basemap="Esri_WorldGrayCanvas"